he-mans/copro/README.md

   - change line (line no. 9) ` ip = '127.0.0.1' ` to the ip of the device that your server folder is on (IP must be a string).
   - to find ip on a linux device open terminal and type `ifconfig`
   - to find ip on a windows device open cmd and type `ifconfig /all` (use ipv4 address)

+**to know how it works or which modules are used and why read respective .md files**